 Based at a lovely, very private garden centre we will have access to a wooden lodge with refreshment facilities.
 We will be able to select our plants from the garden centre and either photograph them in natural light or bring them inside away from the wind and weather.
 As plants are in pots we can bring them up to table height so this is especially suitable for those who find low level photography difficult.

 The day starts with a comprehensive presentation and technical information is emailed to you in a PDF file after the workshop.

 Topics will include:

-Composition for plant photography
+Composition for botanical photography

-Using natural light
+Using natural and artificial light